azureuse7/PublicCode/kyverno-vap-complete-guide.md

 EOF

 # 1. Create the baseline Deny-mode policy this demo relies on.
-#    This is a PoC-scoped copy of our real disallow-host-ports, in its CURRENT
-#    (unconverted) shape: pod-scoped + podControllers autogen = webhook-only.
+#    Byte-for-byte our real upstream disallow-host-ports - no autogen block, pods-only
+#    matchConstraints - with only two changes: Deny instead of Audit, and scoped to vap-poc.
 cat > tests/poc-baseline-deny.yaml << 'EOF'
-apiVersion: policies.kyverno.io/v1        # ← VERIFY the served version - Step 0 table
+apiVersion: policies.kyverno.io/v1alpha1  # ← upstream ships v1alpha1 - Step 0 table
 kind: ValidatingPolicy
 metadata:
   name: poc-disallow-host-ports
 spec:
-  validationActions: [Deny]
-  autogen:
-    podControllers:
-      controllers: [deployments]          # webhook-only ON PURPOSE - this is the "before" state
+  validationActions: [Deny]               # upstream says Audit; we need Deny to show the gap
+  evaluation:
+    background:
+      enabled: true
+  # NOTE: no autogen block anywhere below - exactly like upstream.
+That is the point.
   matchConstraints:
     resourceRules:
       - apiGroups:   [""]